Prompting Language Models for Linguistic Structure: When Does Structured Prompting Work?

 \section{When Does Structured Prompting Work?}

-We turn to an investigation of what factors in structured prompting surface linguistic structure from PLMs, using the behavior of GPT-NeoX on POS tagging and NER as a case study.
-Our goal is to test the extent to which the model can perform these tasks and what makes it fail, in order to better understand how it contains the linguistic information we are interested in.
-We find that (1) the model can in some cases generalize to labels not seen in the demonstration, and (2) the exact name of the label has a large effect on performance.
-Specifically, the model exhibits the ability to learn in context when classes are represented by arbitrary labels but will ignore label mappings in the demonstration that are contradictory to its prior task knowledge.
+We now investigate how structured prompting surfaces linguistic structure from PLMs, using the behavior of GPT-NeoX on POS tagging and NER as a case study.
+We find that (1) in some cases, the model generalizes to labels not seen in the demonstration, and (2) the label form has a large effect on performance.
+Specifically, the model can learn in context when arbitrary labels represent classes but will ignore label mappings in the demonstration that contradict its prior task knowledge.